-Wage and Hour Rules
+Wage and Hour Laws

+There are many state and federal rules in place to protect employees from unfair practices.
+Action could be taken against you as the employer for failing to follow the law.
+The most common rules we need to follow are:

+Employees must be paid at least minimum wage for the time they work or are otherwise "on duty."
+As of 2020, minimum wage is still \$7.25/hr.

+In rare cases, if more than 80% of the services your employee is providing is companionship and not "hands on care," it might meet the minimum wage exemption.
+Please contact your team for more details.

-There are many rules and regulations surrounding employment situations.
-In nearly every case, an employee must be paid at least minimum wage for the time they work.
-If the employee works more than 40 hours in a given week, then Overtime must be paid.
-(Overtime pay is generally calculated as 1 and a half times the person's regular wage.)
-The exception to Overtime is if you and your employee live in the same household or if more than 80% of the services your employee is providing is companionship; in these cases, actual hours worked still must be paid, but at the regular pay rate.
-At Inclusa we strongly discourage Overtime.
+If employees work more than 40 hours in a given week, then Overtime must be pad.
+Overtime pay is generally calculated as 1.5 times the person's regular wage.

+The only time Overtime is not required is if the employer and employee live in the same household.
+The actual hours worked still must be paid, but at regular pay rate.

+At Inclusa, we strongly discourage Overtime.
 Not only does it cost more, but it could also contribute to caregiver burnout.
+If you need help finding new employees, see page 18.